crrdlx/crrdlx/README.md

 **Bitcointalk.org** - [See my very few posts](https://bitcointalk.org/index.php?action=profile;u=61129;sa=showPosts) on the original Bitcoin forum set up by Satoshi himself.
 Looks like I started posting in June of 2012.

+**Drop a tip** via the Bitcoin Lightning Network at https://getalby.com/p/crrdlx

 ### NFTs

 **[nefties.com](https://nefties.com)** - You can't say NFTs without nefties - https://nefties.com This domain name is for sale.